-TfNSW has proposed to introduce intelligent technology to the M4 Motorway between the Pitt Street overpass in Parramatta and Great Western Highway in Lapstone.
-The works will involve the following:
+TfNSW has introduced intelligent technology to the M4 Motorway between the Pitt Street overpass in Parramatta and Great Western Highway in Lapstone.
+The works included the following:

 - introduction of Intelligent Traffic Systems (ITS) - interchange works including widening, lengthening and re-alignment of the entry/ exit ramps, installing ITS infrastructure and minor modifications to arterial and major road intersections connecting to the motorway - widening a 4.3-kilometre section of the M4 Motorway between Roper Road and Westlink M7 interchanges.